apphud/ApphudSDK/README.md

 > In Objective-C project you should import like this: `#import "ApphudSDK-Swift.h"`

+## Integrations

+If you want to send subscription events to third party analytics platforms, you will need to [match user IDs](https://docs.apphud.com/getting-started/sdk-integration#set-up-analytics-integrations-ios-part) (in case of Amplitude or Mixpanel).
+The full list of available integrations is available [here](https://apphud.com/integrations).

 ## Use Apphud in Observer Mode

 If you have a live app and already implemented subscription purchasing, it is not necessary to rewrite your subscription purchase flow with Apphud methods.
 Apphud SDK will still automatically track all purchases in your app.